 What is polio?

-of 3 types of poliovirus.
+by 1 of 3 types of poliovirus.
 Polio is easily spread from person to person.
 The poliovirus

 Poor and developing countries may not have access to the vaccine.
 Polio is still a